IanO7/Advanced-Driving-Assistance/README.md

 ```

 ### Calibration
-- Click "Calibrate" in BirdsEyeView or press `c` to auto-set the Sensitivity slider using the nearest detected object (25th percentile of its ROI).
+- Click "Calibrate" in BirdsEyeView or press `c` to auto-set the Sensitivity slider using the nearest detected object, meaning that all objects at this distance and closer (255-calibrated value will be alerted).
 - Use the slider to fine-tune aggressiveness; 58 is the recommended default.
+- Inferno scale: 0=dark (far), 255=bright (near).
+Pixels are “close” when index ≥ Sensitivity.

 ### Simple toggles (no-args Run button)
 If you just press Run (F5) in VS Code or run `python main.py` with no arguments, the defaults are controlled at the top of `main.py`: